Sunday, December 15, 2024

 Thumbnail History

-The Los Angeles Galaxy started as the first Buffalo Bills of Major League Soccer, losing the first three MLS Cup they went to.
-True story.
-Those last-minute stumbles buried more than one relevant fact – e.g., they won their first Supporters’ Shield as early as 1998, their first CONCACAF Champions’ Cup in 2000 (not the feat it later became, to be fair) - but the Galaxy put together competitive teams from the jump, even if they didn’t have all that many trophies to show for it.
+The olds whisper legends about how the Los Angeles Galaxy started its storied history as Major League Soccer’s first Buffalo Bills, losing the first three MLS Cup they played.
+Those early stumbles buried more than one relevant fact – e.g., they won their first Supporters’ Shield in 1998, their first CONCACAF Champions’ Cup in 2000 (not the feat it later became, to be fair) - but the Galaxy put together competitive teams from the jump, even if they didn’t have all that many trophies to show for it.
 With long-forgotten players like Mauricio Cienfuegos, Kevin Hartman, Danny Califf, Cobi Jones and (the semi-infamous) Carlos Ruiz leading the way, the Galaxy won a Double in 2002 – and came damn close to a triple (they were runners-up in the U.S. Open Cup that year).
 Some real successes followed – an MLS Cup in 2005, if with a decidedly average team (also, won by one of the flukiest goals in MLS history) and the Shield again in 2009 – but LA spent the rest of the 2000s bumping their asses against the ground as hard and often as any team in MLS.
-Turns out that playing in a world-famous city doesn’t do a team enough favors when roster rules and small budgets have all concerned in shackles.
-It ultimately took not just the arrival of the Designated Player Rule (2007), but also the subsequent expansion(s) of the same (2010 and 2012), for the Galaxy’s natural advantages to well and truly kick in.
-Success wasn’t immediate - even David Beckham, aka, the OG DP, played under a peanut gallery calling him a flop – but the opening of budget rules, Rube-Goldbergian as they were, set the stage for the five-plus-season period that made the Galaxy what they are today, the most dominant team in MLS history.
+Turns out that playing in a world-famous city doesn’t do a team enough favors when roster rules and small budgets bind every team in the same shackles (ball gag optional).
+It ultimately took not just the arrival of the Designated Player Rule (2007), but also the subsequent expansion(s) of the same rule (2010 and 2012), for the Galaxy’s natural advantages to kick all the way in.
+Success wasn’t immediate - even David Beckham, aka, the OG DP, played with the peanut gallery calling him a flop over his first few seasons - but the opening of MLS’s Rube-Goldbergian budget rules set the stage for the five-plus-season period that made the Galaxy the most dominant team in MLS history.
 Between 2009 and 2014, LA won three MLS Cups, two Supporters’ Shields, and they went to one more MLS Cup besides.
 They owed a lot of that success to Landon Donovan, aka, the man whose name now graces the league MVP award, but Ireland’s Robbie Keane arguably put those teams over the top (his hit-rate in MLS was nuts).
 Those two, Beckham, some outstanding defenses, and unsung heroes like midfield back-stop Juninho turned the Galaxy into MLS first unstoppable force since the DC United teams of the late 1990s/early 2000s.
-There arguably hasn’t been one since (though both Red Bull New York and the Seattle Sounders would like a word), very much including the LA Galaxy.
-After that 2014 MLS Cup, they squeaked into the 2015 post-season as a wild card and went on to miss the playoffs outright in 2017 – their one and only Wooden Spoon season, btw – 2018, 2020, 2021 and as recently as 2023.
-The Galaxy continued to make big swings with player signings – see, Zlatan Ibrahimovic and Giovani dos Santos – but they either couldn’t find a strong enough foundation or refused to pay for one.
-Throwing everything on Zlatan’s shoulders might have been part of the problem.
+Even if both Red Bull New York and the Seattle Sounders would like a word, MLS hasn’t seen a team as reliable as LA’s best teams since.
+After the 2014 MLS Cup, LA could only squeak into the 2015 post-season as a wild card and they missed the playoffs outright in 2017 (with a tap by the Wooden Spoon thrown in for good measure), 2018, 2020, 2021 and as recently as 2023.
+The Galaxy signed the biggest players they could to solve the problem – see, Zlatan Ibrahimovic and Giovani dos Santos – but they either scrimped on the foundation (my personal theory, fwiw) or just couldn’t put one together, any star can only shine so bright, etc. Maybe that’s what made LA’s comfortable 2024 MLS Cup win feel like a bolt out of the blue.
+With wingers Joseph Paintsil and Gabriel Pec running on either side of Devan Joveljic (traded after 2024), and the small, shifty No. 10(?)
+Riqui Puig pulling the strings, the Galaxy raced up the table by, often as not, running up the score.
+The sturdy yet dynamic midfields of Mark Delgado (also traded), Edwin Cerrillo and Gaston Brugman (also traded; just Brugman) bought those four stars time to be lethal and the rest is, as they say history.
+And then history threw up all over the fairy tale.

 How They Earned Them (How This is Calculated, for Reference)